Dynamic Necklace Splitting: Insertion and Deletion

 \begin{theorem} There is an algorithm for insertion and deletion that produces a set of cuts of size at most $2(k-1)$ and has time complexity $O\Bigl(\frac{\log k}{\alpha} + \frac{k'm}{\alpha k^2}\Bigr)$. \end{theorem}

 We now show how the running time can be more precisely understood in the special case of $\alpha = 1$ by bounding the value of $k''$ as $k$ grows.
-Suppose each of the beads is associated with a scalar value, such that the position of a bead in the necklace is determined by the rank of its value.
-This is the case, for example, when designing fair hash maps~\cite{Shahbazi2024}.
+Suppose each of the beads is associated with a scalar value, such that the position of a bead in the necklace is determined by the rank of its value\footnote{This is the case, for example, when designing fair hash maps~\cite{Shahbazi2024}.}.
 If the bead values are drawn independently from the same distribution $\mathcal{D}$, then the distribution of the rank of a new sample among the existing beads in the necklace is simply the uniform distribution.
 As such, it is well motivated to consider beads as being inserted into the necklace uniformly at random.
 Equivalently, agents to receive beads are chosen uniformly at random.
 In the absence of any further information, it is justified to assume that beads to be deleted are chosen uniformly at random as well.

 Ideally (to reduce running time), we want to have as many agents receive exactly one bead as possible, since $k''$ is the number of agents that do not receive exactly one bead.
 We will show that this is likely to be the case.
 Assume $k > 101$.
-For each $i \in [k]$, let $X_i$ be a Bernoulli random variable indicating if the number $i$ is not chosen exactly once when sampling $k$ values from the discrete uniform distribution on $[k]$.
+We sample $k$ values from the discrete uniform distribution on $[k]$.
+For each $i \in [k]$, let $X_i$ be the Bernoulli random variable indicating if the number $i$ is not chosen exactly once\textbackslash{}footnote\{Note that \$X\_i\$ and \$X\_j\$ are dependent random variables for \$i\$, \$j \textbackslash{}in [k]\$.\}.
 Let $X = \sum_i X_i$.
 We have $k(1 - 1.005/e) < \E[X] < k(1 - 1/e)$.
 For the variance, we have the following.

 Then, by the Chebyshev--Cantelli inequality, we have

 If we set $\lambda = 1 - 1/e$, then we have $k'' < (1-1/e)k$ with probability greater than 99.3\%.